FransAris/csharpdb/README.md

 If this gets me a job I'll licence off all my rights including the rights to this README and also my soul to whoever hires me.

-## Q&A for experienced .NET and C# devs

-Q: "Your Program.cs is doing way too much in one file..."
-A: Yeah, it's a bit of a God class right now.
-Should split it into proper configuration classes.
-This is for now a result of time constraints, but it should be refactored.

-Q: "Where's your proper configuration management?"
-A: Connection strings are hardcoded and there's no appsettings.json for different environments.
-Would definitely need that for a real deployment.

-Q: "Your error handling is... interesting..."
-A: Yep, missing global exception handling and proper logging.
-Also probably shouldn't show detailed errors in production.
-Again, time constraints play a part here (this last comment can basically be added to all of the following answers).

-Q: "That CORS setup is basic"
-A: It's just for development.

-Q: "Your GraphQL implementation needs work..."
-A: Getting better.
-I need to look into DataLoader for N+1 queries and what that is and how it works.

-Q: "Where's your repository pattern?"
-A: Direct DbContext usage is quick but not great for testing or switching databases.
-Would need proper abstraction for production.

-Q: "Your project structure is a bit flat..."
-A: Backend could still use some love with better separation of concerns (API/Core/Infrastructure/etc).
-Rome wasn't built in a day.
-Neither was this.
-This was actually built in like two to three days (and nights), after I saw a job posting.

-Q: "There are no tests?"
-A: No unit tests, no integration tests.
-Of course this is a need for real development.

-Q: "Your middleware ordering?"
-A: Yeah, the pipeline could use some work.
-There's no limiting or (health) checks but for such a small project I skipped that.

-Q: "Performance considerations?"
-A: No caching strategy, no rate limiting, no compression.
-SQLite would cry in production.
-But that's beside the point.
-In actually deployed software this stuff is also not always that good, which it should be, but that's a different story.

-Q: "Documentation a bit sparse"
-A: We've added proper TypeScript types and better component organization.
-The GraphQL schema is pretty ok now, but I first want to improve my understanding of the 'ecosystem' before adding stuff (with AI) which might not even be correct.

-TL;DR: It's a learning project that shows basic concepts but needs work for production.
-Good starting point though!

-*Note: All these are valid points that would need addressing for a production system.
-But for learning modern .NET and GraphQL?
-It helped. :)*

 ## More Details

 Check out the internal READMEs for more info: